Kai Roofing Calculator

 • Loose, cracked or rusted gutters

-• Look for signs of leaking - they might tell you that the roof is broken without you noticing it.
+• Look for signs of leaking - they might indicate roof damage you haven't noticed